 Although most of the data for ESG assessments is sourced from annual disclosures, some of the data sources provide event-based updates.
-To reflect changes to ratings from data that are dependent on ad-hoc information, ESGRisk.ai will continuously monitor negative news and corporate events.
+To reflect changes to ratings from data that are dependent on ad-hoc information, ESGRisk.ai will continuously monitor controversies and corporate events.

-With every update on negative news or corporate event, we update the ESG scores for the company.
+With every update on controversies or corporate event, we update the ESG scores for the company.
 However, ESGRisk.ai's analysts review and update the ratings of a company only in case of a rating change.
-For example, consider a company that has a score of 880 has a negative news which causes its score to fall to 824.
-The drop in the score results in the rating of the company to change from AAA to AA.
-However, if the score only would have changed from 880 to 877, then the ESG rating would remain the same.
-The latter illustrates that how a change in the ESG score can keep the rating unchanged.
+For example, consider a company that has a score of 88.0 (top band) has a controversy which causes its score to fall to 82.4.
+The drop in the score results in the rating of the company to shift to the second band.
+However, if the score only would have changed from 88.0 to 87.7, then the ESG rating band would remain the same.
+The latter illustrates how a change in the ESG score can keep the rating band unchanged.
 In this case, ESGRisk.ai will not update the report until new disclosures are published by the company.